timescale/docs/tutorials/nyc-taxi-cab/index.md

 This tutorial covers:

-1. [Setting up up your dataset][dataset-nyc]: Set up and connect to a Timescale service, and load data into your database using `psql`.
+1. [Setting up your dataset][dataset-nyc]: Set up and connect to a Timescale service, and load data into your database using `psql`.
 1. [Querying your dataset][query-nyc]: Analyze a dataset containing NYC taxi trip data using Timescale and PostgreSQL.